 Intended for professionals and graduate students who self-identify as women of color and/or allies for women of color, this session includes an intimate opportunity to connect with colleagues, and listen to and be inspired by dynamic speakers as they share their leadership journey, experiences and strategies for success in global education.

-- Asabe Poloma, PhD – Associate Dean of The College for International Students; Director, Mellon Mays Undergraduate Fellowship – Brown University
+- Asabe Poloma, PhD – Assistant Provost for Global Engagement & Director, Mellon Mays Undergraduate Fellowship, Brown University

 - Dr. Allison Davis-White Eyes, Director of Community Diversity Relations – Oregon State University